2023 Hybrid Interfaith Summit: Stories of the Spirit The Role of Communities Responding to Extreme Weather

 An Interfaith Summit on How to Respond to Climate Change

-In the wake of the National Climate Assessment and UN report in 2021 on the projected serious consequences of unchecked climate change, interfaith leaders from the greater Boston area will come together with Communities Responding to Extreme Weather (CREW) to host the fourth annual Interfaith Summit on vulnerability and climate change on the afternoon of May 1, 2022 from 4pm-6pm on zoom and in person at the Native American Indian Center of Boston located at 105 South Huntington Avenue, Jamaica Plain, MA 02130.
+In the wake of the National Climate Assessment and UN report in 2021 on the projected serious consequences of unchecked climate change, interfaith leaders from the greater Boston area will come together with Communities Responding to Extreme Weather (CREW) to host the fifth annual Interfaith Summit on vulnerability and climate change on the afternoon of June 4, 2023 from 4pm-6pm on zoom and in person at the Tufts University Curtis Hall, located at 474 Boston Ave, Medford, MA 02155.
 You have a choice of either attending in-person, or virtually on zoom.

 This now abbreviated summit will focus on the role of faith communities in helping their community members build resilience, whether from future climate impacts such as floods, extreme heat, and severe storms, or more immediate concerns like a pandemic.
 We will shall share knowledge on the types of changes we are already seeing and can expect to see in the Northeast, discuss practical ways congregations can prepare themselves and their surrounding community, and discern together how our spiritual practices could help sustain not only our efforts, but also our souls, hearts, and minds, as we engage in this most critical mission.

-THANK YOU TO ALL WHO ATTENDED this year!
+THANK YOU TO ALL WHO ATTENDED last year!
 A LINK TO A RECORDING OF The HYBRID INTERFAITH SUMMIT 2022 CAN BE FOUND: Here

 Interested in hosting a similar event in your area?
 Want to learn how your congregation can help the community prepare for climate impacts?
 Contact us!